-New Jersey's Clean Energy Program (NJCEP) incentive values provided in this report are estimates based on program information available at the time of the report.
+The New Jersey's Clean Energy Program (NJCEP) incentive values provided in this report are estimates based on program information available at the time of the report.
 Incentive levels are not guaranteed.
 The NJBPU reserves the right to extend, modify, or terminate programs without prior notice.
 Review available program incentives and eligibility requirements prior to selecting and installing any energy conservation measures.

-Perform any implementation of energy conservation measures in strict conformance with applicable local, state and federal requirements.
+The customer and their respective contractor(s) are responsible to implement energy conservation measures in complete conformance with all applicable local, state and federal requirements.

-Copyright ©2019 TRC.
+Copyright ©2019 TRC Energy Services.
 All rights reserved.